Basal Body Temperature: What Does It Have to Do with Fertility?

 For some women, it takes a few days for the temperature rise post-ovulation to become obvious while for others, the rise is sharp and clear.
 A slow rise in BBT does not necessarily hurt your odds of getting pregnant, but it can make it more challenging to pinpoint when exactly ovulation happened.
 Nonetheless, plenty of women have conceived when they’ve had a slow BBT rise.

 DO know that it’s telling you when the fertile window closes

 A major drawback to the temperature method is that once you see that rise in BBT, it means that ovulation happened.
 But, you’re fertile during the five days before ovulation and day of ovulation.
 So, by the time you see that BBT rise, your fertile window is closed for that cycle.

 If you have regular cycles, then you could use last month’s basal body temperature data to try and predict when your fertile window would be in the following month.
 But, if you have irregular cycles or variation in ovulation days, then it could be tricky to use this method for your fertility calendar.

 DON’T assume that basal body temperature is the only way

 Basal body temperature tracking has been around for years, so it’s a pretty well-established method, but it’s definitely not the only method out there.
 Here are some other methods of tracking your fertility:

 - Cervical mucus changes can be helpful detecting your fertile window.
 It’s messy to track vaginal discharge changes and can be tricky to tell the difference, but it’s also the cheapest method because you don’t need to buy anything at all!

 - Urine tests for hormones like luteinizing hormone can help detect ovulation.
 Depending on how long your LH surge lasts, these tests can help you predict your fertile window.

-- The Ava bracelet measures key health parameters, like resting pulse rate and skin temperature, to detect your personal fertility window in real-time.
+- The Ava bracelet measures seven key health parameters, like resting pulse rate and skin temperature, to detect your personal fertility window in real-time.